 Radiology Physics 300

 I’m not big into must-haves, but if you have iOS, this is about as close as I’ll get.
 It’s got more than a few flaws, but RP300 is a fantastic resource for the kind of physics you’ll see on the Core.
-Reviewed at length here.
+The developer abandoned this app and it’s no longer available.
+You can consider its spiritual successor, Radiology Core: Physics Plus.

 May have been an awesome question source back during the days of the dedicated physics exam, but the thrust of Raphex questions misses the mark.
 There are tons of calculations and other questions that you’re just not going to see.
 Your program may buy it for you, in which case go for it if you really want to, but it’s definitely not necessary.
 There are also a surprising number of errata (the last thing you want with confusing physics), and the whole experience can be a demoralizing beatdown.
 A safe skip.